-Similar recommendations as for the Airstrip are put forward for the Powerline and Aurex Hill deposits, with additional infill drilling needed to increase the confidence level of the mineral resource estimate, as well as exploration drilling to address the good potential for additional mineral resources.
+Similar recommendations as for the Airstrip are put forward for the Powerline deposit, with additional infill drilling needed to increase the confidence level of the mineral resource estimate, as well as exploration drilling to address the potential for additional mineral resources.

-14.3 Airstrip, Powerline and Aurex Hill Deposits
+14.3 Airstrip and Powerline Deposits

-This section presents the three deposits on the AurMac property as a whole, allowing to better understand the configuration of the Airstrip, Powerline and Aurex Hill deposits.
+This section presents the two deposits on the AurMac property as a whole, allowing to better understand the configuration of the Airstrip and Powerline deposits.